themikelau/flat-entropy-star/README.md

 ```
 ln -s PHANTOM_DIR phantom
 ```
-A word of caution: There is no guarantee that whatever version of Phantom you have is (backward) compatible with this code.
-If you run into compilation or runtime errors, you should try checking out the Phantom version with commit hash `5d3911c`.
+Whatever version of Phantom you have is probably newer and not backward compatible with this code.
+Thus, to compile `flat-entropy-star`, you should check out a Phantom version that is known to be compatible, e.g. one with the commit hash `5d3911c`.
 If there are further issues, feel free to contact me.

 ## Setting up your calculation
 Before compile the code, you should set up your calculation by editing `fixed_S_profile.f90`.
 Calculation settings are specified by editing part of the `calc_rho_and_pres` subroutine: